 The Luxury Experience – Elbow Beach, Paget

 Elbow Beach offers the most comprehensive beach-going experience on island.
 While some of the beach is public, a large part of it belongs to Elbow Beach Resort, where you can unwind during the sultry day on a cushioned beach chair.
-After a long day spent swimming and warming feet on sunny sand, why not head over to Mickey’s for a decadent and well deserved meal?
+After a long day spent swimming and warming feet on sunny sand, why not head up to Sea Breeze Lounge for a decadent and well-deserved meal?

 Beachcombing – Annie’s Bay, St. David’s